usafa-astro-331/astro-331-2024-fall/labs/03_communication/README.md

 7. `ATCN` to immediately exit command mode (or wait 10 seconds).

 Switch radios (can use the same explorer breakout board) and repeat steps 4 through 7.

+Use a label maker to label the ground station radio with your group's name.

 ## Setup the ground station